A series of severe storms in October 2016 activated or worsened numerous water leaks in state-owned buildings.

 Insurance Building: Enterprise Services fixed a leak originating in the roof by repairing failed junctions between the roof’s membrane and an aging metal roof systems as well as a roof drain.
 The temporary repair cost $10,000.
 Without a full roof replacement, more temporary repairs will be needed.
 Work is dependent on funding.

 John L. O’Brien Building: Enterprise Services has hired a consultant to investigate and design repairs to fix leaks in this building, where members of the Washington State House of Representatives and their staff work.
-Long-term repair costs are dependent on the complexity of the scope of work.
+Repairs to numerous leak locations, most of which originate on the roof or the building's roof-level mechanical equipment room, will begin in early May.

 Irving R. Newhouse Building: Leaks in this building appear to be related to needed masonry repairs.
 Enterprise Services is working to scope and gain repair estimates.